 When we feel sad or blue about something, we say that we’re depressed.
 But when we’re depressed and drained of all drive to do anything about it, then we have depression.
 Depression is a medical condition that affects over 20% of people at one point or another in their lifetime.
 The odds are that sometime in the future you or someone close to you will encounter depression.
 So it’s important to know what to do.
 We’re very fortunate these days to have medications that deal well with depression, but they don’t do the whole job.
 And if you follow my advice on how to fight depression, you may not even need them.

 Fighting depression might seem impossible to someone who is depressed.
 The truth is: it’s difficult, but very possible–as long as you remember to start small.
 How small?
-Small enough so that you get off your butt and get started!
+Small enough so that you can get off your butt and get started!

-Each night, set a daily goal, something that you know will give you a sense of pleasure or accomplishment when you’re doing it.
+Each night, set a daily goal, something that you know will give you a sense of pleasure or accomplishment or novelty when you’re doing it.
 Don’t get too ambitious; you can choose something as small as bicycling or doing the laundry.
 Then, the next day when you wake up and don’t feel like it, force yourself to get out of bed and do it.
 Once up and running you should reap the rewards you imagined and feel encouraged to try something else the next day.
 You see your engine works fine; it’s just the ignition system that has a problem.
 To help you get started, make personal trainers, friends, and pets part of your plans.
 You know you can’t let your dog down.
 He needs a walk just as much as you do!